Tandem Bicycle Tour 2024

 We will stay 5 total nights (2 at the beginning of the tour and 3 nights when we return) in the coastal village of Arles with numerous historic sites.
 We will enjoy local wines (the famous Cote du Rhone, reds and roses) and other specialties.
 We will visit the spectacular Pont du Gard and spend a few days in Arles, with its roman Arena, antique baths and museums.
 A loop ride will allow you to explore Les Baux and Carrières de Lumières.
 Arles is the area where Van Gogh got a lot of inspiration for his painting.
 You can make a small detour to view his famous bridge.

 From Arles we ride to Bedoin for 2 nights at the Hotel des Pins.
 From Bedoin, we’ll challenge our legs on the famous Mont Ventoux or the Gorges de la Nesque or you may chose to explore a flatter, scenic alternative route to visit the natural beauty of the region.
 After our stay in Bedoin we’ll ride to the village Apt for 3 nights.

 In Apt, we will discover an ancient dolmen and a Roman bridge near Bonnieux, and ride a scenic bike path into Apt.
 From Apt we will discover a wilder side of the Luberon.
 Goat cheese lovers will relish the visit to Bannon, and the fruit preserves in Apt.
 And we’ll enjoy a trip to the locally renowned Saturday market before our return trip to Arles.

-*Jean-Christophe will participate as an additional guide with a group of 20 riders to provide a total of 5 guides for the trip.
+For the optimum balance of camaraderie and familiarity, this tour is limited to a maximum of 10 tandem teams, and a minimum of 5 teams. *Jean-Christophe will participate as an additional guide with a group of 20 riders to provide a total of 5 guides for the trip.
 Groups of less than 20, we will have 4 guides.